 We believe that language learning is one of the most enjoyable and rewarding experiences that life can offer.
 Modern Languages prepare you for modern life.

-In Upper 3 (Year 7), students must choose to study 2 out of the 4 languages (French, German, Latin, Spanish), studying each of them for one hour a week.
+In Upper 3 (Year 7), students must choose to study 2 out of the 3 languages (French, Latin, Spanish), studying each of them for one hour a week.

 In Lower 4 (Year 8), to provide a greater emphasis on the spontaneous use of the language and to enable the students to have more practice in their language lessons, they are invited to concentrate on one foreign language (out of French, German, Latin and Spanish) with an increased teaching provision of 2 hours a week to indeed encourage continuity and more regular exposure to this language.
 This improves the girls’ language skill as shown by considerable pedagogic research.
 This is increased to 3 hours a week in Upper 4 (Year 9)

 Over the years, we always have had small groups of talented and keen linguists who would like to take two foreign languages (with French always being part of their combination) so we make sure that provision is made for this to enable the students to pursue French as a second language in L4 and U4 at an accelerated pace, should they wish to, with one intensive French lesson a week before school.

 The students are also encouraged to participate in various language competitions throughout the school, both internal and external ones, which they find both challenging and rewarding.